 * original documents are requested by the editorial Board if necessary.

-• After sending the documents, you must send an SMS message to +79114636467 with the text, for example, «Article-Ivanov-AP from Volgograd in The Bulletin of Consciousness».
+• After sending the documents, you must send an WhatsApp message to +79114636467 with the text, for example, «Article-Ivanov-AP from Volgograd in The Journal PULSE».

-• Within 7 days of receiving the original documents by mail, you will receive a confirmation of acceptance of the article for consideration.
+• Within 7 days of receiving the original documents by online application form, you will receive a confirmation of acceptance of the article for consideration.

-• From the moment of acceptance of the article for consideration, within 30 days, the authors are sent a confirmation of inclusion of the article in the publication with the issue number or rejection of publication.
+• From the moment of acceptance of the article for consideration, within 30-45 days, the authors will get a confirmation of inclusion of the article in the publication with the issue number or rejection of publication.

 1.1.
-The volume of the full text of the manuscript (original research, lectures, reviews), including tables and references, should be within 15 000 — 25 000 characters (including spaces).
-The number of words in the text can be found in the Word menu («File» — «View document properties» — «Statistics»).
-If, in the author’s opinion, the volume of the article exceeding the standards is justified and cannot be reduced, the decision on publication is made at the meeting of the editorial Board on the recommendation of the reviewer
+The volume of the full text of the manuscript (original research, lectures, reviews), including tables and references, should be within 15000 — 25000 characters (including spaces).
+The volume of the article exceeding the standards is justified and cannot be reduced, the decision on publication is made at the meeting of the editorial Board on the recommendation of the reviewer.

 1.3.
 The file with the text of the article uploaded to the form for submitting manuscripts must contain all the information for publication (including figures and tables).